Former students share reflections about a “vanished” school, Grand Avenue School in Humber Bay, Etobicoke

 A “Vanished” School Reappears

-Back in March, we wrote about three “vanished” schools and invited contributions of photos or reminiscences.
+Some time back, we wrote about three “vanished” schools and invited contributions of photos or reminiscences.
 Thanks to two blog readers, we add a few details to the story of Grand Avenue School, in Humber Bay, Etobicoke.